tshddx/doordash-scraper/README.md

 # DoorDash Scraper

 Have you ever wanted to download your entire order history from [DoorDash](https://www.doordash.com)?
 We wanted to do this at [my office](https://www.golden.com) but were unable to find anywhere on their website to do so.
-So here's my quick solution.
+Here's my quick solution.
 Feel free to modify it to fit your desires⁠—there are a lot more data available that this script is not ingesting.

 ## Instructions